frankstepanski/js-fullstack-course/readme.md

 # 👋 Welcome to Full-Stack Software Engineering

-Have you ever wondered how apps like Spotify, TikTok, or ChatGPT are built?
-Behind every animation, button click, and login flow is code — the language developers use to communicate with computers and bring ideas to life.
+Ever wonder how apps like Spotify, TikTok, or ChatGPT actually work?
+Behind every animation, button click, and login screen is code, the language developers use to turn ideas into real, working software.

-In this program, you'll learn how small lines of code grow into full applications — and how real engineering teams design, build, and ship the software you use every day.
-The curriculum is delivered through live, interactive sessions led by an instructor, where you can ask questions, get real-time feedback, and learn alongside others in a collaborative environment.
-You’ll work with the same tools and technologies used at top companies and develop the skills needed to build systems that scale.
+In this program, you’ll learn how small pieces of code come together to form full applications, and how real engineering teams plan, build, and ship the products we use every day.
+The curriculum is delivered through live, interactive sessions, so you are learning directly with an instructor, asking questions, and receiving feedback along the way.
+You will work with the same tools and technologies used by real-world teams and develop skills that extend well beyond tutorials.

-If you’re reviewing this curriculum outside of the program or exploring it independently, you're not on your own.
-You’re welcome to reach out to schedule a 1:1 session for guided walkthroughs, deeper explanations, or personalized support based on your goals and experience level.
+If you are reviewing this curriculum independently and are not currently enrolled in the program, you are still welcome to reach out.
+One-on-one sessions are available for guided walkthroughs, deeper explanations, personalized technical support, and career coaching guidance, including advice on learning paths, portfolios, interviews, and next steps toward your goals.

 ![Instructor Authored](https://img.shields.io/badge/Author-Instructor%20Created-important)
 ![Beginner Friendly](https://img.shields.io/badge/Level-Beginner%20Friendly-success)